Skip to main content

 That type of volume “meant that BSA analysts often did not review supporting documents (cash deposit slips, wire transcripts, check images, etc.), although all of this information was readily available,” the consent order said.

-Best practices of AML quality control
+Recommended practices for controlling AML quality

 How can financial institutions develop strong quality control?